dotnet/csharplang/spec/interfaces.md

 The new modifier is only permitted on interfaces defined within a class.
 It specifies that the interface hides an inherited member by the same name, as described in §15.3.5.

 The `public`, `protected`, `internal`, and `private` modifiers control the accessibility of the interface.
 Depending on the context in which the interface declaration occurs, only some of these modifiers might be permitted (§8.5.2).
-When a partial type declaration (§15.2.7) includes an accessibility specification (via the public, protected, internal, and private modifiers), the rules in §15.2.2 apply.
+When a partial type declaration (§15.2.7) includes an accessibility specification (via the `public`, `protected`, `internal`, and `private` modifiers), the rules in §15.2.2 apply.

 ### Variant type parameter lists